apache/airflow/docs/concepts.rst

 Cluster Policy
 ==============
-Cluster policies provide a interface for taking action on every Airflow task either at DAG load time or just before task execution.
+Cluster policies provide an interface for taking action on every Airflow task either at DAG load time or just before task execution.

 Cluster Policies for Task Mutation